metasfresh/metasfresh-documentation/_webui_collection/EN/Setup_bpartner_shipping_costs.md

 ---
-title: How do I make customers available for shipping costs?
+title: How do I configure customers for shipping costs?
 layout: default
 tags:
   - Workflow